What Is Sleep Apnea?

 Intermittent Hypoxemia

-Repeated cycles of desaturation-reoxygenation generate oxidative stress, systemic inflammation, and endothelial dysfunction — mediators of cardiovascular risk.
+Repeated desaturation-reoxygenation cycles drive oxidative stress, systemic inflammation, and endothelial dysfunction — all mediators of cardiovascular risk.

 Sympathetic Hyperactivation